Kinematic study of the Orion Complex: Analysing the young stellar clusters from big and small structures: Likely Close Encounters in the OB1 association

 Up to this point, we were able to identify clusters in the \textit{Small Structure} regime.
 Nevertheless, further kinematic analysis is necessary to assess whether the identified structures will undergo gravitational interactions.
 In this section, making use of the RV information available, we carried out some simple simulations of rectilinear motion (similar to the one performed in the~\textit{Big Structure} regime) in those regions where the cluster population is prominent and RV data from high-resolution spectroscopic surveys are available.

-In the Northern side of the Orion OB1 association (also known as OB1a association), we evolved the position of the five residing clusters found in the \textit{Small Structure} regime: Briceño-1A, Briceño-1B, $\omega$ Orionis, ACSS20 and OBP-West, for the next 20 Myr, as shown in Figure~\ref{fig:cluster_mergings} (case A).
+In the Northern side of the Orion OB1 association (also known as OB1a association), we evolved the position of the five residing clusters found in the \textit{Small Structure} regime: Briceño-1A, Briceño-1B, $\omega$ Orionis, ASCC20 and OBP-West, for the next 20 Myr, as shown in Figure~\ref{fig:cluster_mergings} (case A).
 As initial conditions, we calculated the centroids and the velocity vectors for each group, using the median of their respective distributions, with the size related to the number of stars (invariant along the simulation).
-The kinematic extrapolation shows that clusters belonging to Orion C (Briceño-1A and Briceño-1B) are moving away from those in Orion D ($\omega$ Orionis, ACSS20 and OBP-West).
+The kinematic extrapolation shows that clusters belonging to Orion C (Briceño-1A and Briceño-1B) are moving away from those in Orion D ($\omega$ Orionis, ASCC20 and OBP-West).
 This behaviour is further supported by RV data, which reveals a difference of approximately $\sim 9.25$ km s$^{-1}$ between the two regions, consistent with the findings of~\citet{kounkel:2018_apogee}.

-To determine close encounters, we calculated the distance between spatial centroids to evaluate their projection over time, as seen in Figure~\ref{fig:cluster_mergings} (top-right panel).
-We obtained that Briceño-1A and Briceño-1B showed a trend of distancing between them; on the other hand, ACSS20 and OBP-West appear to have a highly perpendicular trajectory, which calls for a future close encounter.
+To determine close encounters, we calculated the distance between spatial centroids to evaluate their projection over time, as seen in Figure~\ref{fig:cluster_mergings} (top panels).
+We obtained that Briceño-1A and Briceño-1B showed a trend of distancing between them; on the other hand, ASCC20 and OBP-West appear to have a highly perpendicular trajectory, which calls for a future close encounter.
 If we observe the distance of their centroids, the closest approach may occur in $\sim$11.37 Myr with a separation around 27.98$\pm$14.17 pc.
-Additionally, a possible close encounter between $\omega$ Orionis and OBP-Far is expected in $\sim$1.30 Myr at 29.26$\pm$9.72 pc between their centroids.
+Additionally, a possible close encounter between $\omega$ Orionis and OBP-West is expected in $\sim$1.30 Myr at 29.26$\pm$9.72 pc between their centroids.
 Any other combination of clusters always suggested a permanent separation.